ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

 ## Verifying Test Fixtures via `evm blocktest`

-The `--verify-fixtures` flag can be used to run go-ethereum's `evm blocktest` command to verify the generated test fixtures.
+The `--verify-fixtures` flag can be used to run go-ethereum's `evm blocktest` command in order to verify the generated JSON test fixtures.

 For example, running: